Brown's homer sends A's to 4-2 victory over skidding Angels - KESQ

 TOO MUCH LOOKING

-The Angels struck out 13 times, including six looking.
-They were held without a hit after Rendon had a two-out double in the fifth inning.
-Their only baserunner the final four frames was when Luis Rengifo walked in the sixth inning.
+The Angels struck out 13 times, including seven looking.
+They were held without a hit after Rendon’s two-out double in the fifth.
+Their only baserunner over the final four innings was when Luis Rengifo walked in the sixth.

+“Sometimes we get too picky.
+We have to get more assertive in the strike zone,” Maddon said.
+“They threw some quality pitches but we did get too passive at times, too.”

 FOR STARTERS